 For lost, stolen or damaged items, you must provide receipts.
-If these are not available, Vero will consider at their discretion, other forms of proof of ownership.
+If these are not available, Allianz will consider at their discretion, other forms of proof of ownership.
 For stolen or lost cash, proof of ownership such as bank statements or currency exchange receipts is required.

 Please refer to the policy wording and schedule of benefits for full details of the benefits, claim limits or other conditions that may apply.
 If you need to make a claim, download the form and complete it in full.
 Send the form together with your receipts and any supporting information to:

 Includes Thesis Only students (either Masters or PhD), international students doing medical electives or international students going on an exchange programme.

 If you have to study overseas as part of your degree (that is, a PhD student doing research or attending conferences overseas, international students doing Medical Electives, or international students going on an exchange programme) your Studentsafe-University will not provide you with sufficient cover.
 However, there is an insurance package, Studentsafe-University Offshore, which is designed specifically for students who are required to study offshore for part of their degree.

 If you choose to cancel your insurance cover (for example, undertaking overseas based research and choosing insurance from another provider) and you then resume your Studentsafe-University coverage once you return to the University of Otago, it will be considered a new policy.
 This means that any condition for which you have received treatment for previously, will be considered a pre-existing condition and will no longer be covered.

 It is important to note that the Studentsafe-University policy does not provide insurance cover for a motor vehicle.